jverzani/JGUI.jl/README.md

 parameterized by values coming from easily specified controls within a GUI.

-As one can use either the Tk libraries or Qt (via the `PySide` module and `PyCall`), the first line is used to specify the underlying toolkit.
+The first line below allows one to specify the toolkit, currently `Tk`, `Gtk` (default) or `Qt`.
 Mixing and matching within a `Julia` session will likely lead to crashes.
+The toolkit is specified before `JGUI` is loaded, so that toolkit-specific code can be loaded.

 ```